-310G.
-Conservation of Natural Resources.
+310. Conservation of Natural Resources.

+Three hours a week.
+Credit: three quarter hours.
 An intensive study of the conservation of the soil, minerals, forests, waterways and water power of the United States, based upon a careful consideration of the natural resources.
 Frequent reference is made to the resources of foreign countries.
 Attention is given also to the conservation and development of the resources of North Carolina.

-315G.
-Geography of Australia.
+315. Geography of Australia.

-Thre hours a week.
+Three hours a week.
 Credit: three quarter hours.
 In organization, this course is similar to the other continental studies of the department.
 The subject matter, however, is treated in greater detail and the work is more intensive.